SPRINTER VAN LIFE

 How much solar power and battery capacity do you have, and is it enough?

 I have 180 watts of solar on my roof, and my panels were made by Zamp Solar in Bend, Oregon.
 My battery bank is 375 amp hours, and I have a 2000 watt inverter.
 In addition to the solar, my battery bank is also connected to my engine’s alternator.
 This means my house batteries charge while I’m driving, and I generally arrive to my campsite with fully charged batteries.
 Finally, I have a 120 watt portable panel that I can hook up if need additional juice or want to park in the shade.
-So far, my setup seems adequate, at least in the summer, although I think some electrical issues I had when I first got my van may have fried one of my batteries since they don’t seem to hold charge as long as they should.
-The biggest draw is my refrigerator.
-In winter, the lack of sun and additional draw from my heater means I have to be a little bit more careful with my draw.
+My setup in the summer has been more than adequate, and the biggest draw is my refrigerator.
+In winter, the lack of sun and additional draw from my heater means I have to be a little bit more careful with my power consumption.
 I’m working on a full post and video on this, so please stay tuned.

 What are the white walls made of?